claytonjwong/sleep/README.md

   * Lack of REM sleep results in sub-optimally identifying friends vs. foes
   * REM sleep is mandatory to accurately comprehend the social world
     * May result in inappropriate decisions and actions

+### Chapter 11: Dream Creativity and Dream Control

+* During REM sleep, the brain is biased towards seeking out the most distance nonobvious links between sets of information
+  * When we are awake, we often see a narrow set of all possible memory interrelationships
+* REM sleep helps us transform learning into comprehension via relational memory processing
+  * The dreaming algorithm cherry picks relevant information from previous learning experiences and associates new experiences with preexisting knowledge
+* Lucid dreaming occurs when we are aware we are dreaming
+  * Control and manipulate the experience
+  * May be next step in human evolution to focus the problem solving capabilities of dreaming